 About Connecticut Women Artists

-Connecticut Women Artists, Inc. (CWA), a not-for-profit corporation, provides a forum for women's artwork and emphasizes the importance of art in our society today.
-CWA is a statewide group of highly accomplished artists working in various media, including painting, drawing, printmaking, sculpture, assemblage, photography, clay, metal, fiber, and textiles.
+Connecticut Women Artists, Inc. (CWA) is one of the country's oldest women's art organizations which had its beginnings in 1929.
+We are a not-for-profit corporation providing a forum for women's artwork, and we emphasize the importance of art in our society today.
+CWA is a statewide group of vibrant, highly accomplished, professional artists working in various media, including painting, drawing, printmaking, sculpture, assemblage, photography, clay, metal, fiber, and textiles.